-GD.IMPORTGEOVOL.GETROTATIONSUGGESTION(FULL IMAGE, THRESHOLD)
+GD.ImportGeoVol.getRotationSuggestion(full image, threshold)

-The command returns the rotation suggested for the loaded grey value image.
+The command returns the rotation suggested for the loaded gray value image.
 Therefore, it takes a bool (True or False) if full image should be suggested.
 If the parameter is set to "False", plane is suggested.
 The parameter for threshold must be an integer.
 Example:

 '''

 Rot = gd.ImportGeoVol.getRotationSuggestion(False)

 get rotation suggestion for

 suggest plane and assign

 it to variable rotation.

 Threshold is deprecated -

-default to automatic
+default to

+automatic

 threshold

 Rotation args =

 get Built-in Defaults for the

 gd.getBuiltinDefaults("ImageProcessing:Rotation")

 Python dictionary of the

 GeoDict command Rotation

 and assign the dictionary

 to variable Rotation args

 Rotation_args['Phi'] = Rot[0]

 assign the rotation values to

 the corresponding keys in

 the rotation dictionary

 Rotation_args['Theta'] = Rot[1]

-Rotation args['Psi']

-= Rot[2]
+Rotation_args['Psi']

 gd.runCmd("ImageProcessing:Rotation", Rotation_args)

 rotate the gray value image,

 version is omitted

 default to latest

 '''